Christopher James Davis: Death

 "But his enthusiasm", said The Lancet medical journal, "carried him beyond his strength, and, returning in an exhausted condition from a short visit to England, where he had been to seek further funds, he was attacked with small-pox, of which he died on the 27th November, at the age of twenty-eight".
 Davis was greatly loved for his impartial service upon his death was given a military funeral which was followed by troops of both armies, headed by the Mayor of Sedan.
 His tombstone records the high esteem in which he was held.
 He was buried in the quiet graveyard of Fond de Givonne, just outside Sedan.

-In one of his tracts, the Grace Appearing and reigning; Glory to Appear, he wrote, "go out and visit the sick – feed the hungry; and if you have the gift, explain the word of life to the poor and ignorant … All can do good in some way; with time or worldly goods … this is our time to do as receivers of grace.
+In one of his tracts, the Grace Appearing and reigning; Glory to Appear, Davis wrote, "go out and visit the sick – feed the hungry; and if you have the gift, explain the word of life to the poor and ignorant ...
+All can do good in some way; with time or worldly goods ... this is our time to do as receivers of grace.
 In health or sickness to adorn the doctrine of Christ our Saviour."

-William Joseph Lowe (1839–1927), another Plymouth Brother, also visited Sedan and wrote a description of his tour.
+William Joseph Lowe, another Plymouth Brother, also visited Sedan and wrote a description of his tour.